-The fallout since the Weinstein scandal first rocked Hollywood
+The year since the Weinstein scandal first rocked Hollywood

 The story, 10 months in the making, also included new allegations of harassment and other improper behavior -- along with assertions that people at Weinstein's film company knew about his misconduct.

-Later that day, The New York Times published a followup story with quotes from Gwyneth Paltrow, Angelina Jolie and other Hollywood actresses with allegations against Weinstein.
+Later that day, The New York Times publishes a followup story with quotes from Gwyneth Paltrow, Angelina Jolie and other Hollywood actresses with allegations against Weinstein.

 Weinstein issues his first of what would be several denials of "non-consensual sex."